paslandau/docker-php-tutorial/README.md

-# Learning Docker for PHP Developers
+# Docker PHP Tutorial - Learning Docker for PHP Developers
 In this tutorial I'll take you on "my" journey of learning Docker as a PHP developer.
 Since I actively use everything explained along the way (and force it upon my team ;)) I can hopefully shed some light onto some more advanced issues like cross-OS-setups and seamless IDE integration.